 Pick any tomatoes with color showing to try and ripen indoors.
-Then go ahead and pull some green tomatoes to make green tomato pickles.
-Be sure the tomatoes you use for this are fully green.
+Then go ahead and pull some green tomatoes to make your green tomato pickle recipe.
+Be sure the tomatoes you use for pickling are fully green.
 You don't want any color showing.

-Garlic and dill make this a great recipe.
+Garlic and dill make this a great green tomato pickle recipe.
 My oldest son likes to eat the pickled garlic.

 Yield is about 6 pints.

-Combine vinegar, water, salt in large pot.
+Combine vinegar, water, and salt in large pot.
 Bring to a boil.

 Place 1 garlic clove and 1 head of dill (or 2 tsp seeds) in each jar.